Tungsten: Permanent magnets

-Quenched (martensitic) tungsten steel (approx. 5.5% to 7.0% W with 0.5% to 0.7% C) was used for making hard permanent magnets, due to its high remanence and coercivity, as noted by John Hopkinson (1849–1898) as early as 1886.
-The magnetic properties of a metal or an alloy are very sensitive to microstructure.
-For example, while the element tungsten is not ferromagnetic (but iron is), when it is present in steel in these proportions, it stabilizes the martensite phase, which has greater ferromagnetism than the ferrite (iron) phase due to its greater resistance to magnetic domain wall motion.
+Quenched (martensitic) tungsten steel (approx. 5.5-7.0 % W with 0.5-0.7 % C) was used for making hard permanent magnets, due to its high remanence and coercivity, as noted by John Hopkinson (1849–1898) as early as 1885.
+These tungsten steels were among the first permanent magnets produced through metal alloying.
+Chromium steel magnets were also developed in 1885, and these became more popular during World War I, when the supply of tungsten was limited.
+KS Steel, an alloy with coercivity nearly three times that of tungsten steel, was developed in 1917 and was one of the last major magnetic alloys to use tungsten (at a proportion of 5-9 %), though it was the first in a long line of permanent magnet discoveries by Japanese scientists in the 20th century.

 Military

-Tungsten, usually alloyed with nickel, iron, or cobalt to form heavy alloys, is used in kinetic energy penetrators as an alternative to depleted uranium, in applications where uranium's radioactivity is problematic even in depleted form, or where uranium's additional pyrophoric properties are not desired (for example, in ordinary small arms bullets designed to penetrate body armor).
-Similarly, tungsten alloys have also been used in shells, grenades, and missiles, to create supersonic shrapnel.
-Germany used tungsten during World War II to produce shells for anti-tank gun designs using the Gerlich squeeze bore principle to achieve very high muzzle velocity and enhanced armor penetration from comparatively small caliber and light weight field artillery.
-The weapons were highly effective but a shortage of tungsten used in the shell core, caused in part by the Wolfram Crisis, limited their use.
+Tungsten, usually alloyed with manganese, cobalt, copper, or molybdenum to form heavy alloys, is used in kinetic energy penetrators as an alternative to depleted uranium.
+Uranium is problematic in munitions due to its radioactivity, both in processing and handling.
+Similarly, tungsten alloys have also been used in ammunition, largely alloyed with nickel or cobalt as a dense material used in place of depleted uranium.
+Germany used tungsten during World War II to produce cores of shells for anti-tank guns and tips for machine tools.
+The weapons were highly effective, but a shortage of tungsten caused in part by the Wolfram Crisis limited their use, as the country had no native sources of the metal.

 Tungsten has also been used in dense inert metal explosives, which use it as dense powder to reduce collateral damage while increasing the lethality of explosives within a small radius.

 Chemical applications

 Tungsten(IV) sulfide is a high temperature lubricant and is a component of catalysts for hydrodesulfurization.
-MoS_{2} is more commonly used for such applications.
+MoS2 is more commonly used for such applications.

 Tungsten oxides are used in ceramic glazes and calcium/magnesium tungstates are used widely in fluorescent lighting.
 Crystal tungstates are used as scintillation detectors in nuclear physics and nuclear medicine.
 Other salts that contain tungsten are used in the chemical and tanning industries.

-Tungsten oxide (WO_{3}) is incorporated into selective catalytic reduction (SCR) catalysts found in coal-fired power plants.
-These catalysts convert nitrogen oxides (NO_{x}) to nitrogen (N_{2}) and water (H_{2}O) using ammonia (NH_{3}).
+Tungsten oxide (WO3) is incorporated into selective catalytic reduction (SCR) catalysts found in coal-fired power plants.
+These catalysts convert nitrogen oxides (link=NOx|NOx) to nitrogen (N2) and water (H2O) using ammonia (NH3).
 The tungsten oxide helps with the physical strength of the catalyst and extends catalyst life.
 Tungsten containing catalysts are promising for epoxidation, oxidation, and hydrogenolysis reactions.
 Tungsten heteropoly acids are key component of multifunctional catalysts.
 Tungstates can be used as photocatalyst, while the tungsten sulfide as electrocatalyst.